 Before pursuing a doctorate, my studies were concentrated on research in the areas of perception, working memory, attention and cognitive processes.
 My subsequent training was primarily in the field of clinical psychology.

 I practiced for a number of years as a psychotherapist, but my career has been largely focused on conducting diagnostic interviews and evaluations.
-For the past 15 years, I have worked almost exclusively in the field of criminal forensic psychology.
+Since about 1992, I have worked almost exclusively in the field of criminal forensic psychology.
 I have qualified as an expert witness throughout California and also in Federal Courts.

 Throughout my career, I have retained an interest in health psychology and I have lectured frequently on the connection between health, stress and well-being.
-In this regard, a particular focus of my writing has been on the assessment of depression, anxiety and wellness.
+In this regard, a particular focus of my writing and my independent research has been on the assessment of depression, anxiety and psychological health.

 My interests in the field are broad and my fascination with the science of psychology is enduring.

 My professional profile and a link to my resume is here.